|You are here: Home / Coaches

 Coach MacInnis joined the Dawgs in 2014 as Head Coach in the inaugural year of the Academy’s PeeWee program.
 In 2015 and 2017 Coach MacInnis along with Coach Ethier (2015) and Coach Taylor (2015, 2017) guided the PeeWee's to 2 Provincial Championships where they were the Alberta representative and competed at the Canadian National Championship.
 2018 will mark his 5th season as Head Coach of the PeeWee Program.
 Josh is a graduate of St. Francis Xavier University and had been involved in coaching and developing top youth players over a span of 10 years in Nova Scotia prior to joining the Dawgs.
 He served on the Nova Scotia High Performance Committee responsible for implementing procedures, player tryout guidelines and program reviews for Nova Scotia provincial teams.
 Josh was also an Assistant Coach for Team Nova Scotia at the 2012 Canada Cup.

-Bretton Gouthro- Dawgs 18U Red Assistant Coach, Strength/Conditioning Coach (University of Mount Olive, NC)
+Bretton Gouthro- Dawgs 18U Red Head Coach, Strength/Conditioning Coach (University of Mount Olive, NC)

 Coach Gouthro is a graduate of the Dawgs Baseball Academy, for which he played for 4 seasons.
 Upon graduating from the program, Bretton chose to begin his Collegiate career at the Praire Baseball Academy.
 In two years at PBA, Bretton was recognized as a two-time all conference player, still leads the program in all time hits, and won two championships.
 His success at PBA earned him an opportunity to play at NCAA DII powerhouse University of Mount Olive.
 During his three years at Mount Olive the team had an impressive record of 127-37, with 3 NCAA tournament appearances.
 Bretton was on the Conference Carolinas All-Academic team three times in a row while working towards his Exercise Science degree.